ibm-cloud-docs/vpc/file_storage_vpc_about.md

 You create a file share using the UI, CLI, or API.
 You access file shares from virtual server instances or Kubernetes clusters by way of an NFS mount.
 To create an NFS mount path, you need to create mount targets.

-You can also [increase the file share size](/docs/vpc?topic=vpc-file-storage-expand-capacity) from its original capacity in GB increments up to 32,000 GB capacity, depending on your file share profile.
+You can [increase the file share size](/docs/vpc?topic=vpc-file-storage-expand-capacity) from its original capacity in GB increments up to 32,000 GB capacity, depending on your file share profile.
+You can also [increase or decrease file share IOPS](/docs/vpc?topic=vpc-adjusting-share-iops) to meet your performance needs.
+Adjust IOPs by specifying a different IOPS tier profile or different IOPS value withing a custom IOPS band.
+There's no outage or lack of access to the storage while increasing capacity or adjusting IOPS.

 ### Mount targets for file shares
 {: #fs-share-mount-targets}